 - The tick will likely be firmly embedded.
 Pull it outward in one motion.
 Do not twist or jerk the tweezers.
 Do not apply anything to the tick that you think may help it come out smoothly as this may result in a part of the tick being left in the skin.

 - Clean the bite wound with alcohol.
-If you are not sure if the entire tick has been removed, see your doctor.
+If you are not sure if the entire tick has been removed, see your medical professional.

-It is probably best to call your doctor for further guidance if you think you have been bitten by a tick.
-If a rash or other early symptoms of Lyme disease develop, see a physician immediately.
+If a rash or other early symptoms of Lyme disease develop, see a medical professional immediately.